 VALUE OF THE DATA

-First of its kind for Brunei.
-This data set enables comprehensive spatial and temporal analysis of the Brunei housing market.
-To our knowledge, no other publicly available data set exists for this purpose, making it a significant contribution to housing market research.
-Previous studies on Brunei’s housing have been limited to recent or non-spatial data [1–3], or qualitative in nature due to the lack of a structured data set [4,5].
-This aligns with the growing trend of using data analytics in the real estate industry [6,7].
+A first-of-its-kind data set for Brunei.
+This data set is the first publicly available compilation of Brunei’s residential property data, covering 31,116 listings from 1993 to early 2025.
+Previous studies on Brunei’s housing have either relied on recent or non-spatial data [1,2], or have primarily employed qualitative methods due to the absence of structured data [3,4].
+Researchers may use this data to explore temporal variations in property listings and to compare housing characteristics across different regions within Brunei.

 Historical and spatial insights.
-Covering data from 1993 to 2024, this data set allows for the study of long-term housing trends in Brunei.
-The spatial information available enables analysis at various administrative levels, providing insights into local patterns and urban development over time.
-This historical depth is particularly valuable given the lack of previous data before the establishment of the Residential Property Price Index (RPPI) [8] in 2015.
+Spanning over three decades, this data set enables analysis of long-term housing trends at various administrative levels in Brunei, providing insights into urban development patterns, regional differences, and the evolution of housing characteristics over time.
+This historical depth is particularly valuable given the lack of data prior to the establishment of the Residential Property Price Index (RPPI) [5] in 2015.

-Influence on economic and monetary policies.
-Analysing the real estate market is crucial because the RPPI can potentially play a key role in shaping monetary policy and assessing economic stability.
-Changes in RPPI signal inflationary pressures, providing guidance to the central bank decisions.
-Developing a house price index using advertised prices, as explored by [9], aligns with practices in other countries, such as the UK’s House Price Index developed by Rightmove PLC [10,11].
-This data set demonstrates how computational methods can automate what is typically a time-consuming and labour-intensive process.
+Methodological innovation in data curation.
+The data collection process employs a unique combination of manual transcription from archival sources, automated web scraping, and AI-based data cleaning using Large Language Models (LLMs).
+This multi-method approach offers a reproducible framework for assembling complex data sets, which can be adapted for similar data collection efforts in other domains, thereby advancing best practices in the field.

 Opportunities for handling of missing data.
-While the data set has complete information for key variables such as price, date, and spatial variables, missing information on house characteristics creates opportunities for further research.
-Evidently, house characteristics are inherently correlated (see Figure 6), so imputation from observed correlations seems highly promising.
-With the spatial information present, this opens avenues for developing methodological approaches for handling missing data, encouraging innovation and exploration in this area.

-Application of Large Language Models (LLMs).
-This project highlights an innovative use of Large Language Models (LLMs) for data cleaning.
-The LLM was employed to extract structured information from unstructured text descriptions, achieving an accuracy rate of 93%.
-This method significantly reduced the time and effort required for data cleaning.
-It can also be applied to other data sets with unstructured text, such as social media or document archives, to extract valuable information for analysis.
+The data set includes instances of missing data, particularly in house characteristics, which present opportunities for further research on data imputation techniques.
+Researchers may explore advanced statistical and machine learning methods to address missing values and improve data reliability.
+The structured format and detailed documentation of the data set support such methodological investigations, making it a valuable testbed for developing and evaluating new approaches to handling incomplete data in real-world data sets.

 BACKGROUND

 The housing market is a key indicator of economic health and social well-being, yet comprehensive and publicly accessible data sets in Brunei remain limited.
-As far as we are aware, this is the first data set of its kind in Brunei, motivated by the need to fill the gap in publicly available data on the local housing market.
+To the best of our knowledge, this is the first data set of its kind in Brunei, motivated by the need to fill the gap in publicly available local housing market data.

-Currently, the Brunei Darussalam Central Bank (BDCB) produces a Residential Property Price Index (RPPI) [8] using data sourced from financial institutions, such as bank loan data sets.
+Currently, the Brunei Darussalam Central Bank (BDCB) produces a Residential Property Price Index (RPPI) [5] using data sourced from financial institutions, such as bank loan data sets.
 While the RPPI is published quarterly, the underlying raw data is not publicly available due to privacy restrictions.
 This limits research opportunities and transparency in understanding broader housing market trends.
 Furthermore, since the RPPI only began in 2015, historical housing data for Brunei is lacking.